manoa-bacefook/manoa-bacefook.github.io/overview.md

 Here is a [link](http://137.184.234.250/) to our current website.

 ## Continous Integration
+This section will go over the integrations that have been made through the application.

 ### Milestone 1: Mockup development
 The goal of Milestone 1 was to create HTML pages that were a mock up of what the pages will look like in the application.